-In the case of a dry scalp, the skin sloughs and flakes off, whereas in the case of dandruff, the cause is the prevalence of too much oil on the scalp.
+In the case of a dry scalp, the skin sloughs and flakes off, whereas, in the case of dandruff, the cause is the prevalence of too much oil on the scalp.

-A more severe form of dandruff is seborrheic dermatitis, caused by yeast like fungus called Malassezia which involves additional discomfiture such as a red, flaky, crusty, or greasy appearance on your face, eyebrows, ears, upper chest, or groin.
+A more severe form of dandruff is seborrheic dermatitis, caused by a yeast-like fungus called Malassezia which involves additional discomfiture such as a red, flaky, crusty, or greasy appearance on your face, eyebrows, ears, upper chest, or groin.

 Before we make our way towards the factors responsible for causing dandruff, it seems imperative that we pin-point the factors which are not responsible for causing the same.

-It's manifestation is not related to poor hygiene; albeit proper washing and brushing can help get rid of old residues and skin flakes
+- Its manifestation is not related to poor hygiene; albeit proper washing and brushing can help get rid of old residues and skin flakes

-It is not caused by an allergic reaction
+- It is not caused by an allergic reaction

-It does not harm the body though it may look embarrassing!
+- It does not harm the body though it may look embarrassing!

-The condition is not contagious
+- The condition is not contagious

-Get your mojo on with some grub on the factors responsible for the itchy flaky scalp and get cracking on countering those.
+Get your mojo on with some grub on the factors responsible for the itchy, flaky scalp and get cracking on countering those.
 Viola!
 Your battle against snowy shoulders is already half won!

 Not brushing your mane enough

-Regular brushing or combing of the hair reduces the risk of developing the condition as it aids in normal shedding of the dead skin and removal of buildup.
+Regular brushing or combing of the hair reduces the risk of developing the condition as it aids in the normal shedding of the dead skin and removal of buildup.

 Inadequate exposure to Sun

 Research says that UVA rays from the sun help in counteracting the effects of the yeast responsible for causing dandruff.
 While we understand too much exposure is bad too, but then don’t you leave without Argan Oil!

 Weather conditions and resulting dryness

-Using OTC shampoos and skin care products
+Using OTC shampoos and skincare products

 Prevalence of particular skin conditions

-Those afflicted with skin conditions such as psoriasis, eczema or scalp ringworm, tend to report higher incidences of developing dandruff.
+Those afflicted with skin conditions such as psoriasis, eczema, or scalp ringworm, tend to report higher incidences of developing dandruff.